-Our cash and cash equivalents as of December 31, 2022 were €190.3 million.
+Our liquid funds (cash and cash equivalents and investments) as of December 31, 2023 were €72.0 million.
 Funding sources generally comprise proceeds from the issuance of equity instruments, loans, payments from collaboration agreements and government grants.

-In May 2020, we implemented a \$50 million at-the-market (ATM) program providing for the sale of shares over time, which resulted in the sale of in total 12.5 million common shares and generated net proceeds of €34.5 million in the aggregate.
-In November 2020, we entered into a new ATM program for an amount not to exceed \$ 75 million, and as of December 31, 2021 a further 12.3 million common shares were sold, generating net proceeds of €58.9 million in the aggregate.
-In November 2021, we entered into a new \$100 million ATM program as of December 31, 2021 a further 0.2 million common shares were sold, generating net proceeds of €1.6 million in the aggregate.
+In May 2020, we implemented a \$50 million ATM program providing for the sale of shares over time, which resulted in the sale of in total 1.25 million common shares and generated net proceeds of €34.5 million in the aggregate.
+In November 2020, we entered into a new ATM program for an amount not to exceed \$75 million, and as of December 31, 2021 a further 1.23 million common shares were sold, generating net proceeds of €58.9 million in the aggregate.
+In November 2021, we entered into a new \$100 million ATM program.
+As of December 31, 2021, 0.02 million common shares were sold, generating net proceeds of €1.6 million in the aggregate.
+In December 2023, an additional 0.06 million common shares were sold under the ATM program, generating net proceeds of €0.2 million in the aggregate.

-On January 8, 2021, we entered into a new loan agreement with SVB.
-The loan agreement provides us with a senior secured term loan facility (the "2021 SVB Credit Facility") for up to €25.0 million, of which €10.0 million was available at closing and drawn in February 2021, and €15.0 million of which is available in two additional tranches of €7.5 million each, subject to the satisfaction of certain milestones and conditions.
-In December 2021, we drew on the first additional tranche of the loan, for net proceeds of €7.4 million.
-The second additional tranche of €7.5 million expired undrawn at the end of 2022.
+On January 8, 2021, we entered into a new loan agreement with Bootstrap Europe (formerly Silicon Valley Bank German Branch).
+The loan agreement provides us with a senior secured term loan facility (the 2021 Bootstrap Credit Facility) for up to \in 25.0 million, of which \in 10.0 million was available at closing and drawn in February 2021, and \in 15.0 million of which is available in two additional tranches of \in 7.5 million each, subject to the satisfaction of certain milestones and conditions.
+In December 2021, we drew on the first additional tranche of the loan, for net proceeds of \in 7.4 million.
+The second additional tranche of \in 7.5 million expired undrawn at the end of 2022.

-The interest rate on amounts borrowed under the 2021 SVB Credit Facility is calculated as the sum of (i) the European Central Bank Base Rate plus (ii) an applicable margin of 5.5%, with European Central Bank Base Rate deemed to equal zero percent if the European Central Bank Base Rate is less than zero percent.
-The 2021 SVB Credit Facility matures in November 2025 with an interest-only period through December 1, 2022, with amortized payments of principal and interest thereafter in equal monthly installments.
-Borrowings under the 2021 SVB Credit Facility are secured by a pledge of 100% of our shares in Affimed GmbH, all intercompany accounts receivables owed by our subsidiaries to us and a security assignment of essentially all our bank accounts, inventory, trade receivables and payment claims as specified in the loan agreement governing the facility.
+The interest rate on amounts borrowed under the 2021 Bootstrap Credit Facility is calculated as the sum of (i) the European Central Bank Base Rate plus (ii) an applicable margin of 5.5%, with European Central Bank Base Rate deemed to equal zero percent if the European Central Bank Base Rate is less than zero percent.
+The 2021 Bootstrap Credit Facility matures in November 2025 with an interest-only period through December 1, 2022, with amortized payments of principal and interest thereafter in equal monthly installments.
+Borrowings under the 2021 Bootstrap Credit Facility are secured by a pledge of 100% of our shares in Affimed GmbH, all intercompany accounts receivables owed by our subsidiaries to us and a security assignment of essentially all our bank accounts, all investments in government bonds held on bank deposits, inventory, trade receivables and payment claims as specified in the loan agreement governing the facility.

-On January 15, 2021, we closed the sale of 16,666,667 of our common shares at the public offering price of \$6.00 per share in an underwritten public offering.
-Concurrent with closing, the underwriters exercised an option to purchase over-allotment shares and we sold an additional 2,500,000 shares at a price of \$6.00 per share.
-We received approximately €8.7 million in net proceeds from the offering, after deducting underwriting discounts and commissions and other offering expenses.
+On January 15, 2021, we closed the sale of 1,666,666 of our common shares at the public offering price of \$60 per share in an underwritten public offering.
+Concurrent with closing, the underwriters exercised an option to purchase over-allotment shares and we sold an additional 250,000 shares at a price of \$60 per share.
+We received approximately €88.7 million in net proceeds from the offering, after deducting underwriting discounts and commissions and other offering expenses.